-It’s almost April 1st but this is NO joke.
+Spring Break is almost upon us.
 Here in Arizona, as kids turn 18, they are considered adults and parents don’t have the same legal authority to make choices for them any longer.
 If your 18 year old is temporarily or permanently unable to make choices (due to an illness or injury), no one would be able to intervene in medical or financial affairs without jumping through difficult, stressful and time-consuming hoops.
 Bottom line: Even though you are Mom or Dad, your child is considered a legal adult and you will no longer have the same rights to access to his or her medical and financial records.

-For many parents, this may be a worrisome reality, especially if they are going out of state for school or on a graduation trip abroad.
+For many parents, this may be a worrisome reality, especially if they are traveling for Spring Break, going out of state for school or on a graduation trip abroad this Summer.
 Many teens are immature or uniformed when it comes to making major medical and financial decisions.
 They may also lack the discipline necessary for credit cards and responsible spending.

 So, what is a parent to do?
 The good news is that at 18, they probably don’t have much of an estate yet, so their estate plan would probably include a financial power of attorney, a health care power of attorney, and living will.
 And the great news is, these documents don’t require much “planning” and therefore are relatively inexpensive.
 Here is more information on each type of document: